 Yes, words can be liberating, but there is an underlying fear that we may not be understood and we desperately long to be understood.
 Sometimes my soul cries to be understood, not necessarily agreed with, but simply understood.
 Unfortunately, I am far too often silent for fear that I’ll never be understood.
 I’m in a catch-22.

 But the opposite could never be more true.
-God, our perfect Father, longs for conversation with us.
-He longs for us to pour out our broken and misunderstood hearts so he can say “I understand” and sooth us with a bedtime story.
+God, the source from which all things live and move and have their being, longs for conversation with us.
+Divinity longs for us to pour out our broken and misunderstood hearts so it can say “I understand” and sooth us with a bedtime story.

 One such story begins like this: One day Jesus was telling a story to his closest followers, addressing the need for conversation, for prayer, with God.
 “Two men went up to the Temple to pray, one a Pharisee, the other a tax man” (Luke 18:10, The Message).

 Pharisees were the religious elite, the ones you would expect to find praying at the Temple.
 And tax men could not be more hated.
 However you feel about the IRS pales in comparison to how people felt about tax collectors in Jesus’ day.
 A tax man didn’t just tax you, he robbed you.
 Seeing a tax man going to Temple to pray would have been like seeing your drunk uncle showing up to 6am mass – highly unlikely.